nterreri/thesis/report/appendix.md

 ~~~

 This total excludes the RiveScript brain logic, which is covered through integration
+tests exclusively, as well as other classes that focus on disc IO or similar tasks
-tests exclusively.
-Note that there are several abstract classes that are also counted in the total
+such as *rivescript_writer*.
+Note that there are several abstract classes that
-executable statements even though they should not, for example *MessageProcessor*:
+are also counted in the total executable statements even though they should not,
+for example *MessageProcessor*:

 ~~~ python
 #botinterface/message_processor.py